tree-sitter-grammars/.github/README.md

 If you want to create a grammar, or have already made one that you'd like to contribute, please read the [guidelines] and create a discussion [here][discussions] when your grammar is ready.

+> [!IMPORTANT]
+> We are not accepting new third-party grammar contributions at this time.
+> Please wait for this notice to be removed before requesting one.

 [Matrix]: https://matrix.to/#/#tree-sitter-chat:matrix.org
 [Discord]: https://discord.gg/w7nTvsVJhm
 [guidelines]: https://github.com/tree-sitter-grammars/.github/blob/main/CONTRIBUTING.md